stephen-eades/teamwork-desk-API/README.md

 ## Setup
 * Must have Python installed: check with `Python --version` in your terminal.
-* It is recommended that you run this with Python 3; but Python 2 should also work.
+* It's best to run this with Python 3; but Python 2 should be ok work.
 * Assumes user has PIP (see https://pip.pypa.io/en/stable/installing)
 * Install Requests library `pip install requests`
 * Install Urllib3 `pip install urllib3`

 ## Usage
+Within the parameters section:
+* Add your company name seen in your Teamwork Desk url such as: https://COMPANY.teamwork.com/desk/...
+* Add your generated Teamwork Desk API key.
+See more here: https://support.teamwork.com/desk/my-profile/generating-an-api-key